jiamaozheng/Imlab-syn-aws-s3-tool/README.md

 # syn-aws-s3-tool

 ## Introduction
-+ A tool used for synchronize/backup imlab aws s3 bucket files
++ A tool used for synchronize/backup aws s3 bucket files

 ## Prerequisites